klovetri/klovetri.github.io/_posts/2019-08-27-winnipeg-winona.md

 tags: []
 ---

-Even though this ride was posted in 2019 the ride was done in 2018
+Even though this ride was posted in 2019 we did this ride in **2018**

 **July 26-29, 2018**